Last Updated on Samuel Franklinby

 - Walking or sprinting while carrying more than approximately half your maximum carry weight (indicated by a yellow weight number)

 While throwing grenades may seem like the easiest of these options it is often the most expensive given that grenades disappear once used and can quickly become expensive at an average cost of around $10k Roubles for the skill points you earn.
-Throwing grenades you find (particularly smoke or stun grenades that have less use) throughout the wipe though is a good way to boost other levelling methods noted below.
-This can be particularly important early in a wipe to quickly work towards level 2 for your vents upgrade but is not really a viable long term strategy in itself.
+Throwing grenades you find (particularly smoke or stun grenades that have less use) throughout your progress though is a good way to boost other levelling methods noted below.
+This can be particularly important early to quickly work towards level 2 for your vents upgrade but is not really a viable long term strategy in itself.

 For melee weapon hits this is similarly not an effective long term strategy although can be cheesed with the help of a friend loading into raid with you and healing in between attacks.
 However, this is an extremely boring and slow way to obtain levels and not one I recommend even if you intend to go for max level strength.